 Other lawsuits remain pending in various state courts.
-In some jurisdictions, such as Arizona, California, Connecticut, Illinois, Massachusetts, New York, Pennsylvania, South Carolina, Texas, Utah and West Virginia, certain of the 231 state lawsuits have been consolidated or coordinated for pre-trial proceedings before a single court within their respective state court systems.
+In some jurisdictions, such as Arizona, California, Connecticut, Illinois, Massachusetts, New York, Pennsylvania, South Carolina, Texas, Utah and West Virginia, certain of the 243 state lawsuits have been consolidated or coordinated for pre-trial proceedings before a single court within their respective state court systems.
 State cases are generally at the pleading and/or discovery stage.
-Trials have been set in certain state cases, including in Alaska (January 4, 2021), Arizona (June 1, 2021), Georgia (January 24, 2022), Louisiana (July 19, 2021), New Mexico (September 7, 2021), Rhode Island (January 19, 2021), and West Virginia (March 22, 2021).
-The Circuit Court for Sullivan County, Tennessee continued the Staubus et al. v.
-Purdue Pharma, LP et al., No. C-41916 trial originally scheduled to begin on May 18, 2020 until August 17, 2020.
-During a status conference on February 26, 2020, the District Court for Clark County, Nevada continued the State of Nevada v.
-McKesson Corp., No. A-19-796755-B trial originally scheduled to begin on January 4, 2021.
+Trials have been set in certain state cases, including in Arizona (June 1, 2021), Florida (April 4, 2022), Georgia (May 26, 2022), Louisiana (July 19, 2021), Maryland (December 7, 2021), Missouri (October 3, 2021), Nevada (April 18, 2022), New Mexico (September 7, 2021), Rhode Island (January 19, 2021), Tennessee (September 21, 2020), and West Virginia (March 22, 2021).
 There is also a trial in Ohio scheduled to begin on August 10, 2020, but the parties have stipulated to moving the trial to March 2021 and are awaiting the court's ruling.
-On April 2, 2020, the Texas court entered the parties' joint motion to reschedule the date that the first of two bellwether trials would be ready for jury trial from January 19, 2021 to April 12, 2021.
+In Texas, the first of two bellwether trials is set to be ready for jury trial on April 12, 2021.
 The Company is named in the alternate bellwether candidate.
 The date and candidates for the second bellwether trial have not yet been selected.
 On March 26, 2020, the Supreme Court of Tennessee granted defendants' application for permission to appeal the judgment of the Tennessee Court of Appeals in Effler et al. v.
 Purdue Pharma, LP et al., No. 16596, which reversed the Circuit Court for Campbell County's grant of defendants' motion to dismiss plaintiffs' claims under Tennessee's Drug Dealer Liability Act (DDLA).
+Oral argument in the Effler appeal is currently scheduled for September 2, 2020.
 A successful ruling from the Tennessee Supreme Court in Effler would also require dismissal of the DDLA claim brought by the district attorney general plaintiffs in Staubus et al. v.
 Purdue Pharma, LP et al., No. C-41916.
-The Staubus matter is currently set for trial in the Circuit Court for Sullivan County on August 17, 2020.
+The Staubus matter is currently set for trial in the Circuit Court for Sullivan County on September 21, 2020.